This is the ultimate Nokta Makro Simplex review.

-It’s been a year since the release of the Nokta Makro Simplex+ metal detector.
+It’s been four years since the release of the Nokta Makro Simplex+ metal detector.
 Having used the device before writing this review, there was no reservation as to why it took over the metal detecting market.

 While I dive deep into the detector’s skill-set in the review, with emphasis on its features and performance, I will strive to answer two questions that may bug your mind as you read through: is the Simplex Plus metal detector appropriate for my skill level?
 What makes the Simplex+ metal detector perfect for my hobby?

 One may wonder, what’s the fuss about this metal detector?
 What’s (or are, better still) responsible for the much praises.
 In this Nokta Makro Simplex+ review, let’s delve into the details that make this metal detector a top choice amongst many.

 Nokta Makro Simplex+ Features and Benefits